 Vodka as a starting point

 Vodka, by definition, is a neutral spirit.
 That means it is supposed to be flavorless.
-Some folks argue that all vodka taste the same while others maintain that differences—sometimes dramatic—can contribute flavor characteristics and affect smoothness.
+Some folks argue that all vodka tastes the same while others maintain that differences—sometimes dramatic—can contribute flavor characteristics and affect smoothness.
 In any case, vodka makes a great starting point for customization because it will remain neutral, allowing your fruit, spices or whatever you are using to be the dominant flavor.
-Certainly, you could choose to infuse gin, rum, and even tequila, but each spirit may have it's own flavors that will come along for the ride!
+Certainly, you could choose to infuse gin, rum, and even tequila, but each spirit may have it’s own flavors that will come along for the ride.
 Choose a good-quality vodka over bottom shelf varieties.
-There's no need to buy the most expensive brand (unless you really want to) since the goal is to add flavor.
-I find that I get great results using large bottles of Svedka from the big warehouse stores.
+There’s no need to buy the most expensive brand (unless you really want to) since the goal is to add flavor.
+We find that we get great results using large bottles of Svedka from the big warehouse stores.

 What to infuse

 An easy starting point is to look at what the big distillers are making and try to create your own version.
 For example, why not try oranges?
 Lemons and limes?
 Vanilla?
 Coffee?
 Once you start infusing, it’s easy to let the situation get out of hand.
 Just take a stroll through the produce section of any grocery store and you will find some easy options, and before long you will be leaping wild-eyed through the spice aisles and bulk food section, hungry for your next experiment.

 Say you want to do a simple orange infusion.
 You might be wondering how to prepare the fruit, or what works best.
 If you can get organic ingredients you will probably have better results.
 Non-organic fruit—especially citrus—is often coated with wax to prevent spoilage, and there may be residual insecticides.
 These impurities will dissolve into the alcohol and you don’t want that.
 Make sure you scrub your ingredients thoroughly.